What do you do if you are over 50 and long-term unemployed?

 In writing my book, Repurpose Your Career, I discovered the world of publishing has changed forever.

-If you write an e-book the cost in minimal.
-There are lot’s of low cost and near free resources on publishing an e-book.
+If you write an e-book the cost is minimal.
+There are lots of low-cost and near-free resources for publishing an e-book.
 Think what a hiring manager might think when they google your name and you come up on Amazon.com!

-Whether your next step is a full time job, contract work or an entrepreneur working for yourself, you will have created a name for yourself while your are Long Term Unemployed!
+Whether your next step is a full-time job, contract work, or an entrepreneur working for yourself, you will have created a name for yourself while you are Long Term Unemployed!

 Do you want to stay Long Term Unemployed or do you want to feel valued, respected, and needed?